Incorporating Expert Knowledge into Bayesian Causal Discovery of Mixtures of Directed Acyclic Graphs: CONCLUSIONS

 We have presented a strategy for eliciting expert beliefs about causal relationships as well as an elicited informative graph prior.
 Further, we have addressed the heterogeneous setting by proposing a mixture method, which when paired with the expert responses in the form of non-exchangeable component-wise priors, infers mixtures of CBNs.
 The method has been demonstrated to improve the structure learning and allows finding correct clusters with an unsupervised method, through an expert-in-the-loop.

-We consider that our work can be expanded in at least three main directions.
+We consider that our work can be expanded in at least four main directions.
 First, the proposed method we call ``VaMSL'' uses DiBS for the soft-graph inference part.
 This leaves open the possibility of using other graph discovery methods within VaMSL---different from DiBS, such as by \citet{annadaniBayesDAGGradientBasedPosterior2023}, \citet{charpentierDifferentiableDAGSampling2022}, and \citet{tranDifferentiableBayesianStructure2023a}, to encode the soft-graph distribution.
 Second, the assignment probabilities do not depend on covariates, a way to drop this assumption is to use a similar approach as \citet{marchantCovariateDependentMixture2025}.
 Third, \citet{darvariuLargeLanguageModels2024} propose querying a large language model for expert information, when an expert is not available, an idea which is easy to adapt to our proposed method.
+Finally, although our work is primarily concerned with the low data-regime (where prior information is most valuable), ensuring that our approach can scale to high dimensions --- where causal discovery algorithms become prohibitively expensive --- is of interest and is an active area of research in Bayesian causal discovery.